VOTE YES ON 2Q: FAQs

 Why a sales tax?

-A sales tax in Denver has become less regressive since food, medicine, diapers, and feminine hygiene products are exempt.
+A sales tax in Denver is less regressive since food, medicine, diapers, and feminine hygiene products are exempt.

 What would Denver’s sales tax be if this passes?